 \section{Conclusions}

-We performed substantially improved AFDMC calculation of the spin susceptibility in PNM.
-The main result is that the predicted ground-state polarization of the interacting system is lower than the one predicted by the free FG.
+We performed a substantially improved AFDMC calculation of the spin susceptibility in PNM.
+The main result is that the predicted ground-state polarization of the interacting system is lower than the one that is predicted by the free FG.
 Although previous calculations did not take such an effect into account, this does not lead to significant changes in the magnitude of the spin susceptibility.
 Implementing TABC allowed us to check the reliability of the assumptions made in previous works~\cite{Fan01}.
-Moreover, the spin susceptibility is now calculated more consistently: on the one hand we can perform calculations with an arbitrary number of particles, therefore reducing significantly finite-size effects; on the other hand we can perform calculations with arbitrary spin polarization, keeping the total number of particles fixed.
+Moreover, the spin susceptibility is now calculated more consistently: on the one hand, we can perform calculations with an arbitrary number of particles, therefore significantly reducing finite-size effects; on~the other hand, we can perform calculations with arbitrary spin polarization, keeping the total number of particles fixed.
 The same technique can also be directly extended to isospin-asymmetric matter.
-We performed and compareed calculations using both the phenomenological potential AV8$^{\prime}$+UIX and a local chiral EFT interaction up to N$^2$LO.
-We presented a method, namely approach \ref{ii}, to directly compute the spin susceptibility from the energy of a system subject to an external magnetic field, that relies on the possibility of performing AFDMC calculations for arbitrary number of particles in a periodic box, minimizing the finite size effects by means of TABC.
-This approach has an analogous counterpart for the free FG, which provides a reasonable way to estimate uncertainties.
+We performed and compared calculations while using both the phenomenological potential \mbox{AV8$^{\prime}$ + UIX} and a local chiral EFT interaction up to N$^2$LO.
+We presented a method, namely approach (ii), in order to~directly compute the spin susceptibility from the energy of a system subject to an external magnetic field, which relies on the possibility of performing AFDMC calculations for arbitrary number of particles in a periodic box, minimizing the finite size effects by means of TABC.
+This approach has an analogous counterpart for the free FG, which provides a reasonable way of estimating uncertainties.

-\authorcontributions{Conceptualization, F.P. and S.G.; Methodology, L.R. and D.L.; Data analysis, L.R.; Supervision, F.P. and S.G.; Writing--original draft preparation, L.R. and F.P.; Writing--review and editing, L.R., F.P., D.L., and S.G.
+\authorcontributions{Conceptualization, F.P.; Data curation, L.R. and S.G.; Methodology, D.L.; Supervision, F.P. and S.G.; Writing–original draft, L.R. and F.P.; Writing–review \& editing, L.R., F.P., D.L. and S.G.
 All authors have read and agreed to the published version of the manuscript.}